EricLafortune/BadApple/README.md

 The easiest way is to use the Mame emulator (version 0.243 or higher).

-On Linux, you can run the script to launch Mame with the proper options:
+On Linux, you can run the script to launch Mame with the proper options.
+Emulating a European 50Hz PAL system (the default):

+    ./run.sh pal

+or emulating a US 60Hz NTSC system:

-    ./run.sh
+    ./run.sh ntsc

 Alternatively, you can run the Mame command manually.
-Remember that the demo targets a European system, with a display at 50 Hz.

 Once Mame is running and showing the TI-99/4A home screen: